IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The CI environment - Static validation.md

   - **Token usage**
     1. [Tokens] Test file should not contain the plain value for token guid.
 - **API version tests**
-    1. In used resource type should use one of the recent API version(s).
+    1. In used resource type should use uno of the recent API version(s).
 Currently using .

 ## Output example